 Poor Writing and Presentation

-Inconsistent formatting, grammar errors, or a sloppy style of presentation could be a sign of a lack of professionalism and attention to detail.
+Inconsistent formatting, grammar errors, or sloppy presentation may indicate lack of professionalism and attention to detail.

 Mathematical Inconsistencies

-Make sure that the mathematics in the tokenomics section is correct.
-Any discrepancies may indicate negligence or deliberate fraud.
+Verify that the mathematics in the tokenomics section is sound.
+Discrepancies may signal negligence or deliberate fraud.

 Lack of Technical Detail